shadowed1/Aurora/README.md

 ### Changelog:
 0.01: `Release` <br>
 0.02: `Removed .bashrc file and added append capability.
 Added check to make sure not to install anywhere but Borealis.
 Added uninstall and reinstall commands.
-Thanks to Saragon for the suggestions and teachimg me more about .bashrc.` <br>
+Thanks to Saragon for the suggestions and teachimg me more about .bashrc.` <br><br>
 0.03: `Added command to auto-generate shortcuts and icons with pin support.
 Thanks to Saragon for helping find how to do that.
 Added starman (steam tar manager) - download and decompress files, quick access menu, and change default apps.
-Added ability to download AppImages and run them with starman.`
+Added ability to download AppImages and run them with starman.` <br><br>
 0.04: `Added quick reinstall option, starman AUR emulation, and shortcut ability from AUR emulation.
 Added ability to build packages using git, python, gcc.` <br><br>

 <br>